-After multiple assurances that she really did hear me and really did agree and was not going to freak out while on top of a bike in a middle of city traffic, we headed to a close-by café where local motorbike tour guides offered their services.
+After multiple assurances that she really did hear me and really did agree and was not going to freak out while on top of a bike in the middle of city traffic, we headed to a close-by café where local motorbike tour guides offered their services.

-“The thing that scares me about motorbikes is not the motorbikes,” Julia was saying, “It’s not the roads, or the lack of rules, it’s us.
+“The thing that scares me about motorbikes is not the motorbikes,” Julia was saying, “It’s not the roads or the lack of rules, it’s us.
 We don’t know how to ride them, and this is not the place to learn.
 If I am on a back of a bike with someone in front who knows what they are doing, I am not worried.”

 Honestly, I was not fully convinced.
-Looking around the hectic streets, with cars, trucks, motorbikes and pedestrians jostling, weaving, and almost bumping into each other, it was easy to be skeptical of her current composure.
+Looking around the hectic streets, with cars, trucks, motorbikes, and pedestrians jostling, weaving, and almost bumping into each other, it was easy to be skeptical of her current composure.